Arosian-Stagg/TF2-Binds/README.md

 All Class: runs autoexec to reformat everything back to basic binds before then editing them with the config.
 Disables scroll wheel. no likey Scrolly wheely >:(
 R gives voice command "NICE SHOT"
 T gives voice command "SPY"
-ALT = toggles the crouch, good for hoovy shenanigans, press alt or ctrl to get out
+ALT = toggles the crouch, good for hoovy shenanigans, press alt or ctrl to get out (=) = player ready for MVM

 Scout: The mouse is used for all weapon changes and basic attacks.
 M1 = equip scattergun and fire.